 On October 27, 2022, the Company successfully commissioned a first-of-its-kind chloride-to-hydroxide conversion pilot plant.
 The plant was installed at the Lanxess Project and operates as a self-contained unit taking the lithium chloride feed produced by the existing Demonstration Plant and converting this feed directly into a lithium hydroxide solution using a novel ion-exchange process.

-On December 6, 2022, the Company completed all of the necessary agreements with LANXESS to secure access to the proposed commercial plant site at the Lanxess Project and to conduct all required fieldwork to support the DFS in respect of the Lanxess Project.
+On December 6, 2022, the Company completed all of the necessary agreements with LANXESS to secure access to the proposed commercial plant site at the Lanxess Project and to conduct all required fieldwork to support the Lanxess DFS.